rokitalab/tumor-evolution/analyses/tmb-vaf-longitudinal/README.md

 This folder contains scripts tasked to investigate VAFs and TMB across paired longitudinal samples for the autopsy samples in the PBTA cohort.

 ## Summary
 This pipeline investigates VAFs and TMB across matched samples.
-It produces pdf files containing the correlation of VAFs (with label genes of interest), as well as violin plots and stacked barplots for TMB of paired longitudinal samples: Diagnosis-Deceased, Progressive-Deceased, Recurrence-Deceased, Diagnosis-Progressive-Deceased, Diagnosis-Recurrence-Deceased, and Progressive-Recurrence-Deceased.
+It produces pdf files containing the correlation of VAFs (with labeled genes of interest), as well as violin plots and stacked barplots for TMB of paired longitudinal samples: Diagnosis-Deceased, Progressive-Deceased, Recurrence-Deceased, Diagnosis-Progressive-Deceased, Diagnosis-Recurrence-Deceased, and Progressive-Recurrence-Deceased.

 To generate corplots, we need to create timepoint models that will account for the following conditions:
 (1) We are interested in how VAF values change over the time and specifically for the autopsy samples.